Our Staff

 Tammy’s background in both business and music uniquely equips her for this leadership role.
 She holds a Bachelor of Science degree in Business Management with a minor in Piano Performance from Huntington University, combining her passion for music with her strong organizational skills.
 She further advanced her expertise by earning a Master of Business Administration degree from Indiana Wesleyan University.
 With her diverse skill set and deep appreciation for the arts, Tammy is committed to fostering a thriving creative environment at Creative Arts, where performers and students alike can grow, express themselves, and experience the joy of the performing arts.

-Ainsley Werich, Summer Theater Manager creativeartsdesign74@gmail.com
+Ainsley Werich, Manager of Arts Programming creativeartsdesign74@gmail.com

 Ainsley’s journey with Creative Arts began when she was a young student in the Ballet School, where she developed a strong foundation in movement and performance.
 Her love for the stage quickly expanded beyond dance, leading her to her first theatrical role as an Oompa Loompa in Charlie and the Chocolate Factory in 2013.
 From there, she continued to grow as a performer, making memorable appearances in productions such as South Pacific and Music Man Jr., further solidifying her passion for theater.